-Best clear cases for the iPhone 7
+Best Clear Cases for iPhone 7

 Clear cases are traditionally, well ... clear.
 These come with accent colors so you can still show off a bit of your style while showing off the color of your phone.
 Caseology offers its Skyfall Series cases with a variety of accent colors so that you can find one that looks great with your phone, and even mix and match a bit.

 The coloring is around the edges, with the main part of the back remaining clear.
-It maintains a slim profile while preventing scratches on your phone, and is extremely affordable at less than $20 at Amazon.
+It maintains a slim profile while preventing scratches on your phone, and is extremely affordable, starting around $14.

 Ringke Air